cubicles/cubicles.github.io/index.md

 ## About me

-In 2017, i obtained my bachelors in Electronics Engineer <a href="https://www.pucp.edu.pe/en/carrera/ingenieria-electronica/" target="_blank">@PUCP</a>.
-I worked at Hoschild Mining, Banco Falabella and currently working at IBM, with Bluetab Solutions.
+In 2017, i obtained my bachelors in Electronics Engineer
+<a href="https://www.pucp.edu.pe/en/carrera/ingenieria-electronica/" target="_blank">@PUCP</a>
+.
+I worked at Hoschild Mining, Banco Falabella and Bluetab.
+Nowadays, i work as a Data Engineer for Brain Food.
 Paralelly, i work as laboratory assistant for the microelectronics department at PUCP since 2018.
 Since 2021, i am enrolled in the computer science master program at UTEC, expected to finish in 2022.
 I enjoy programming, data science, and music.